google/WebFundamentals/src/content/en/updates/2017/12/modulepreload.md

 For `<script>` and `<link>` tags, you can set the credentials mode with the `crossorigin` attribute.
-However, it turns out that a `<script type="module">` with no `crossorigin` attribute means that the credentials mode is `omit`, which doesn't exist for `<link rel="preload">`.
+However, it turns out that a `<script type="module">` with no `crossorigin` attribute indicates a credentials mode of `omit`, which doesn't exist for `<link rel="preload">`.
 This means that you would have to change the `crossorigin` attribute in both your `<script>` and `<link>` to one of the other values, and you might not have an easy way of doing so if what you're